 Under no circumstance should an individual ever mix ADHD medications (or any kind of medication) with alcohol.
 The consequences could be fatal in the long run.

-If you or a loved one is suffering from co-misuse of alcohol and stimulant medications, Sana Lake Recovery Center may be able to help.
+If you or a loved one is suffering from co-misuse of alcohol and stimulant medications, Sana Lake Recovery Center is the best alcohol rehab in Kansas City to help you.
 Contact us for more information or give us a call.